 Do you mostly do shoots in Oxfordshire?

 I have a lot of clients in Henley-on-Thames and Reading.
-However, I also travel all over Oxfordshire, Berkshire, Buckinghamshire and Surrey, but I am happy to do location shoots anywhere really.
+However, I also travel all over Oxfordshire, Berkshire, Buckinghamshire, Hampshire and Surrey, but I am happy to travel further afield for a project.

 When are you most content?

 Oooh that’s a toughy, I guess I am at my most content behind a camera, but when I am not working, I love being by water, be it the River Thames, or by the coast.
 Sea air is such a tonic and love the rustic South West coastline.
 Catching up with a friend over afternoon tea, would also be my ideal way to spend an afternoon.